platers/obsidian-linter/docs/docs/settings/spacing-rules.md

 Alias: `empty-line-around-blockquotes`

-Ensures that there is an empty line around blockquotes unless they start or end a document. **Note that an empty line is either one less level of nesting for blockquotes or a newline character.**
+Ensures that there is an empty line around blockquotes unless they start or end a document. **Note: an empty line is either one less level of nesting for blockquotes or a newline character.**